 - Support Shambhala Europe, reflecting the wisdom and aspiration of the European Shambhala sangha.

 - Support the regions and the centers around the world in continuing their work.

 - Support the ongoing work of Shambhala central services, the various employees, and the ongoing work of the pillars.

 - Be in communication with the community about important developments and decisions in Shambhala.

-- Keep the Sakyong apprised of your work even though he is not responding to any administrative aspects of Shambhala or the Interim Board.
+- Keep the Sakyong apprised of our work even though he has delegated authority to the Shambhala Board until October 2021.

 Shastri Mark Blumenfeld

 Mark became a Shambhala student in 1979 and was an active member of the New York City Shambhala Center before moving back to his hometown of Madison, Wi in 1990.
 He was a founder of the Shambhala Center of Madison Wi, and was appointed by the Sakyong as a Shastri in 2012 and is the former Chair of the Shastri Council.
 He is retired from a successful career as a technology executive and management consultant, and brings experience in organizational development, project management and administrative systems.
 He is married to Dr. Lora Wiggins and has three adult children.